 Heading to college for the first time or returning to campus after break can be extremely difficult for many students.
 With increased autonomy, new relationships, academic stress and being far from home, it is no wonder that cases of reported mental health issues have reached an all-time high on college campuses.

 With all that being said, college is a great opportunity to form lifelong friendships, expand your knowledge on new and exciting things, learn how to live more independently and simply further grow as an individual.

-Remember that recovery is possible, and while there can be many triggers on campus, there is also a built-in network of support resources like RAs, Health / Counseling centers, activities and organizations to keep you connected to peers.
-Plus, your home treatment/support team is only a phone or Skype call away.
+Remember that recovery is possible, and while there can be many triggers on campus, there is also a built-in network of support resources like RAs, health and counseling centers, activities and organizations to keep you connected to peers.
+Plus, your home treatment/support team is only a phone or Zoom call away.

 Of course, we are always here to help in your recovery journey.